desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 1. Entities performing automated DS maintenance SHOULD verify

     {:type="a"}
-    1. the consistency of DS update requests across all authoritative nameservers in the delegation (one query per type and hostname) {{!I-D.ietf-dnsop-cds-consistency}}, and
+    1. the consistency of DS update requests across all authoritative nameservers in the delegation {{!I-D.ietf-dnsop-cds-consistency}}, and

     2. that the resulting DS record set would not break DNSSEC validation if deployed,